Running Your Dermatology Practice During COVID-19

 Clean and disinfect your entire practice according to World Health Organization (WHO) standards:

 70% ethyl alcohol to disinfect small areas between uses, such as reusable dedicated equipment (for example, thermometers); OR

 Sodium hypochlorite at 0.5% (equivalent to 5000 ppm) for disinfecting surfaces; OR

 Any disinfectant products that meet the EPA’s criteria for use against SARS-CoV-2.

 The risk of COVID-19 transmission through contaminated surfaces is thought to be low.
 The benefits of thorough surface disinfecting in preventing COVID-19 transmission is uncertain.
-Using the WHO recommended standards above, wipe exam tabletops, countertops, exam beds/tables, doorknobs, and exam light buttons/handles between each patient during the clinic day for an extra margin of safety.
+Using the WHO recommended standards above, consider wiping exam tabletops, countertops, exam beds/tables, doorknobs, and exam light buttons/handles between each patient during the clinic day for an extra margin of safety.